neubig/nlp-from-scratch-assignment-fall2024/README.md

 # CMU Advanced NLP Assignment 2: End-to-end NLP System Building

 Large language models (LLMs) such as Llama2 have been shown effective for question-answering ([Touvron et al., 2023](https://arxiv.org/abs/2307.09288)), however, they are often limited by their knowledge in certain domains.
 A common technique here is to augment LLM's knowledge with documents that are relevant to the question.
-In this assignment, you will *develop a retrieval augmented generation system (RAG)* ([Lewis et al., 2021](https://arxiv.org/abs/2005.11401)) that's capable of answering questions about the [Language Technology Institute](https://lti.cs.cmu.edu) (LTI) and [Carnegie Mellon University](https://www.cmu.edu) (CMU).
+In this assignment, you will *develop a retrieval augmented generation system (RAG)* ([Lewis et al., 2021](https://arxiv.org/abs/2005.11401)) that's capable of answering questions about Pittsburgh and CMU, including history, culture, trivia, and upcoming events.

 ```
-Q: Who is offering the Advanced NLP course in Spring 2024?
+Q: Who is Pittsburgh named after?
+A: William Pitt

+Q: What famous machine learning venue had its first conference in Pittsburgh in 1980?
+A: ICML

+Q: What musical artist is performing at PPG Arena on October 13?
-A: Graham Neubig
+A: Billie Eilish
 ```

 So far in your machine learning classes, you may have experimented with standardized tasks and datasets that were easily accessible.
 However, in the real world, NLP practitioners often have to solve a problem from scratch (like this one!).
 This includes gathering and cleaning data, annotating your data, choosing a model, iterating on the model, and possibly going back to change your data.
 In this assignment, you'll get to experience this full process.